alexandremenif/aida/prompt.md

 ### Python Script:

-When the response is more complex, especially when you need to repeat the same HTML structure multiple times, you can return a Python script that generates the HTML content.
+Most of the time, in order to generate a shorter response, you will prefer to return a Python script that generates the HTML content.
 Here is an example of a valid JSON response:

 ```json
 {"python": "\nfor event in events:\n    html += f'<div>{event[0]}</div>'\n"}